-- Extensively apply the knowledge of mathematics and science to directly assist scientists, engineers, and management to accomplish research and development goals. - Design, develop, or plan new products, procedures, techniques, services, processes, or applications, either directly or under varying degrees of supervision. - Supervise or assist in the installation of equipment or control systems. - 4.
-Perform tests and interpretations based on substantive experience, compile and analyze diagnostic information, and prepare advisory reports or directive documents, intellectually and usefully consistent with sound business practices.
+- Extensively apply the knowledge of mathematics and science to directly assist scientists, engineers, and management to accomplish research and development goals. - Design, develop, or plan new products, procedures, techniques, services, processes, or applications, either directly or under varying degrees of supervision. - 3.
+Supervise or assist in the installation of equipment or control systems. - 4.
+Perform tests and interpretations based on substantive experience, compile and analyze diagnostic information, and prepare advisory reports or directive documents, intellectually and usefully consistent with sound business practices. - 5.
+Be capable of, and employ when required, plans for the efficient use of manpower, materials, money, equipment and statistics derived from the employment of any and all of the above; and function in planning, application, and correction capacities in relation to them.

-5. Be capable of, and employ when required, plans for the efficient use of manpower, materials, money, equipment and statistics derived from the employment of any and all of the above; and function in planning, application, and correction capacities in relation to them.
+Fields of employment opportunity include: Process Operator, Quality Control Inspector, Production Planner, Inventory Control Supervisor, Technical Writer, Job Planner, Job Estimator, Supply Technician, Installation Technician, Laboratory Technician, Chemical Engineering Assistant, Industrial Engineering Assistant, Quality Control Technician, Maintenance Inspector, Mechanical Engineering Assistant, Methods Technician, Maintenance Records Technician, Metallurgical Laboratory Technician, Failure Analyst, Heating Treating Technician, Metallurgical Engineering Assistant, Welding Inspector, Welding Methods Technician, Welding Control Technician, and with experience as a Production Supervisor, Quality Control Supervisor or an Instructor in these crafts.

-Fields of employment opportunity include: Process Operator, Quality Control Inspector, Production Planner, Inventory Control Supervisor, Technical Writer, Job Planner, Job Estimator, Supply Technician Technician, Laboratory Technician, Chemical Engineering Assistant, Industrial Engineering Assistant, Quality Control Technician, Maintenance Inspector, Mechanical Engineering Assistant, Methods Technician, Maintenance Records Technician, Metallurgical Laboratory Technician, Failure Analyst, Heating Treating Technician, Metallurgical Engineering Assistant, Welding Inspector, Welding Methods Technician, Welding Control Technician, and with experience as a Production Supervisor, Quality Control Supervisor or an Instructor in these crafts.
+SE MESTER HOURS

-FRE SHMAN Y EAR SEMESTER 1 Sem.
-HOURS 2 Sem.
+FRESHMAN YEAR 1 Sem.
+2 Sem.

-ENG 1113 English Composition 2 Sem.
+ENG 1113 English Composition 3

-1113 Speech 3
+SPT 1113 Speech 3

-RT 110, 111 Technical Mathematics .
-3 3
+RT 110, 111 Technical Mathematics 3 3

 RT 104 Occupational Essentials 3

-IT 125 Engineering Materials & Methods .
-3
+IT 125 Engineering Materials & Methods 3

-RT 130, 132 Properties of Materials .
-4 4
+RT 130, 132 Properties of Materials 4 4

 RT 115 Technical Physics 4

 IT 126 Statistics and Quality Control 3

 RT 107 Technical Drawing 3

-SEMESTE R HOURS
+SEMESTER HOURS ŗ

-SOF HOMOR RE YEAR 1 Sem.
+SO PHOMOR E YEAR 1 Sem.
 2 Sem.

-RT 106 Technical Writing and Reports .
-3
+RT 106 Technical Writing and Reports

-RT 116 Technical Physics .
-3
+RT 116 Technical Physics

 IT 226 Industrial Management 2

-IT 227 Engineering Systems .
-3 -
+IT 227 Engineering Systems

-IT 200 Welding Processes .
-3
+IT 200 Welding Processes

 IT 201 Metallurgy 4

 RT 230 Properties of Materials 4

 IT 202 Material Testing 4

-DR 212 Structural Design & Strength
+DR 212 Structural Design & Strength of Materials

-DR 213 of Materials Steel Shipbuilding and 5
+DR 213 Steel Shipbuilding and

-T/M 222 Blueprint Reading 3
+Blueprint Reading 3

-IT 229 Statistics and Quality Control 3
+IT 229 Statistics and Quality Control

 IT 125-Engineering Materials and Methods.
-As the result of completing thi course the student will be able to apply the appropriate reference tables and tools to evaluate all commonly used engineering materials and their employment in industry.
+As the result of completing this course the student will be able to apply the appropriate reference tables and tools to evaluate all commonly used engineering materials and their employment in industry.
 Three semester hours.